-The government is urging large companies to sign up to the new Kickstart Scheme to help young, unemployed people get back to work
+The government is urging all business owners to sign up to the new Kickstart Scheme to help young, unemployed people get back to work

 What is the Kickstart Scheme?

 The scheme has high aims of boosting the economy while helping thousands of young people into employment.

 Young people aged between 16 and 24 and claiming Universal Credit might be eligible for a new six month work placement at your company this year.